forcedotcom/source-deploy-retrieve/examples/retrieve/README.md

 # Retrieving Components

-This module provides code samples of how to retrieve metadata components using `ComponentSet.retrieve()`.
+This module provides code samples of how to retrieve metadata components.

 ## Component Merging